 Table of Contents - Jump to: Downtown LA Echo Park & Silverlake Hollywood Mid-City Beverly Hills Santa Monica & Venice Beach Malibu Visitor's FAQ

 Downtown LA is a true representation of the all-encompassing city it is.
 Here, skyscrapers line the streets giving you a real “city feel” that is lacking in most other parts of LA.
 The people you will encounter Downtown are a mix of students and young professionals, immigrant businesses owners, high-paid lawyers, artists, musicians, and trendsetters.
-I may be bias because I lived in DTLA for 12 years beginning in college, but I think it is one of the most vibrant parts of the city.
-It surely has the highest concentration of best restaurants, so if nothing else, you’ll want to visit Downtown to eat!
+That said, it does come with a bit of grit so Downtown LA might not be for everyone.
+I may be biased because I lived in DTLA for 12 years beginning in college, but I think it is one of the most vibrant parts of the city.
+It surely has the highest concentration of the best restaurants, so if nothing else, you’ll want to visit Downtown to eat!
 Here are the top things to do, see, (and taste) in DTLA: